-Interesting facts about Terracotta Warriors
+Interesting Facts about The Terracotta Warriors in Xi'an (The Terracotta Army)

 Ever since the Terracotta Warrior accidentally discovered by farmers digging a well, this Eighth Wonder of the World has been drawing travelers across China and around the world.
 Most travelers to China consider the Terracotta Warriors in Xi'an as a must-see.
 But what makes this ancient site so amazing?
 What's the secret of its mystique?
 Let's get started exploring its history!

 The Terracotta Warriors is located in the Lintong District, Xi'an, Shaanxi province, 932 m (3,057 ft) east of emperor Qin Shi Huang's mausoleum.
 It is a collection of funerary Terracotta army for Qin Shi Huang, the first emperor of China.
 The Terracotta figures were discovered by farmers in 1974.
 The figures include soldiers, chariots and horses.

 The Terracotta Warriors display the armies of Qin Shi Huang.
 Experts estimate that the entire Terracotta Army consists of over 8,000 soldiers, 130 chariots and 670 horses, the majority of which remain buried.
 Terracotta Warriors is the largest underground military museum in the world.
 In 1987, Mausoleum of the First Qin Emperor was listed in World Heritage.